-When a gas wall heater won’t turn on, there is a high possibility that it’s an issue with the pilot light.
+When a gas wall heater doesn’t turn on, there is a high possibility that it’s an issue with the pilot light.
 These heaters tend to work similarly to the way gas water heaters do.
+Therefore, if the pilot is not lighting, then the first thing you need to do is check the gas supply to the heater.
+If your heater uses propane to run, the tank might be empty.

 The pilot typically burns constantly and ignites the burner when the temperature falls below a specific point.
 But, some usually use an electric igniter, which uses a spark to ignite the burner, similar to most gas ovens.